-Anyscale, from the creators of the Ray distributed computing project, launches with $20.6M led by A16Z – TechCrunch
+Anyscale, from the creators of the Ray distributed computing project, launches with $20.6M led by a16z – TechCrunch

 “Imagine you’re a biologist,” added Nishihara.
 “You can write a simple program and run it at a large scale, but to do that successfully you need not only to be a biology expert but a computing expert.
 That’s just way too high a barrier.”

-The people behind Anyscale (and Ray) have a long and very credible list of other work behind them already that speaks to the opportunities that are being spotted here.
-Stoica, for example, was also the co-founder of Databricks, Conviva and one of the original developers of Apach Spark.
+The people behind Anyscale (and Ray) have a long and very credible list of other work behind them that speaks to the opportunities that are being spotted here.
+Stoica, for example, was also the co-founder of Databricks, Conviva and one of the original developers of Apache Spark.

 “I worked on Databricks with Ion and that’s how it started,” Andreessen Horowitz co-founder Ben Horowitz said in an interview.
 He added that the firm has been a regular investor into projects coming out of UC Berkeley.
-Ray and more specifically Anyscale is notable for its relevance to today’s computing needs.
+Ray, and more specifically Anyscale, is notable for its relevance to today’s computing needs.

-“With Ray it was a very attractive project because of the open source metrics but also because of the issue it addresses,” he said.
+“With Ray it was a very attractive project because of the open-source metrics but also because of the issue it addresses,” he said.

 “We’ve been grappling with Moore’s Law being over, but more interestingly, it’s inadequate for things like artificial intelligence applications,” where increasing computing power is needed that outstrips what any single machine can do.
-“You have to be able to deal with distributed computing ,but the problem for everyone but Google is that distributed computing is hard, so we have been looking for a solution.”
+“You have to be able to deal with distributed computing, but the problem for everyone but Google is that distributed computing is hard, so we have been looking for a solution.”